 - animal subjects

-It sought to understand current research practices, community perceptions, as well as benefits of and barriers to increasing diversity in research.
+It sought to understand current research practices, community perceptions, as well as benefits of and barriers to increasing diversity in research design and conduct.

 The survey showed that the majority of MRC researchers saw the benefits of considering diversity in their research.
-The most frequently cited benefits were increased translatability and reproducibility of research, as well as detecting sex specific results.
+The most frequently cited benefits were increased translatability and reproducibility of research, as well as detecting sex-specific differences.

-The most common barriers and concerns mentioned were the:
+The most common barriers and concerns mentioned were:

-- potential increase in the cost of experiments and complexity of research design
+- the potential increase in the cost of experiments and complexity of research design

 - compliance with the principles of the 3Rs (the reduction, replacement and refinement of the use of animals)

-Almost all respondents felt there was a need to develop guidance about sex in animal research, and there was a high level of support for funders taking on this role.
+Almost all respondents felt there was a need to develop guidance about starting to use both sexes in animal research, and there was a high level of support for funders taking on this role.